fgnt/meeteval/README.md

 An example `STM` file can be found in [the example_files](example_files/ref.stm).

-We chose the `STM` format as the default because it contains all information required to compute the cpWER, ORC WER and MIMO WER.
-Most metrics in `MeetEval` (all except tcpWER) currently do not support use of detailed timing information.
-For those metrics, `begin_time` is only used to determine the correct utterance order and `end_time` is ignored.
-The speaker-ID field in the hypothesis encodes the output channel for MIMO and ORC WER.

 #### [Time Marked Conversation (CTM)](https://github.com/usnistgov/SCTK/blob/master/doc/infmts.htm#L286)
 The CTM format is defined as